-Today, Pride is celebrated across far and wide across the globe.
-In some countries, the event symbolizes a cry for help that’s often met with fierce backlash, prosecution, violence, and even death.
+Today, Pride is celebrated far and wide across the globe.
+In some countries, the event symbolizes a cry for help that’s often met with fierce backlash, persecution, violence, and even death.
 In others, it’s a symbol of hope for social equality, a positive political tool.
 And for the most fortunate, it’s a celebration of how far we’ve come since 1969.

 Despite some progress, it’s important to remember that homosexuality is still outlawed in 74 countries as of today.
 Depending on the country, the sentence for being who you are can be a fine, a few years in prison, or even capital punishment in the most extreme cases.

 Even in Canada, where LGBTQ2+ rights are far more progressive than most countries, there‘s still room for improvement.
 Equal rights don’t necessarily mean equal treatment.
 Discrimination and harassment still exist in our society, and the mental toll can be devastating.